USEPA/WNTR/documentation/stormwater.rst

 		  >>> swn.conduits.loc['C1', "MaxFlow"] = 0.0001

 	* **Extreme rainfall events**: Increased runoff impacts combined stormwater/wastewater systems.
-	  ``[TODO: Add additional discription and example code]``
+	  ``[TODO: Add additional description and example code]``

 	See :ref:`stormwater_examples` below.

 .. dropdown:: **Geospatial capabilities**

-	Site and hazard specific GIS data can be used to define disaster scenarios by through the use of geospatial capabilities which allow the user to identify components which intersect areas impacted by a disruptive events.
+	Site and hazard specific GIS data can be used to define disaster scenarios through the use of geospatial capabilities which allow the user to identify components which intersect areas impacted by disruptive events.
 	Furthermore, GIS data can be used to characterize community impact based on the location of critical facilities and vulnerable populations.